aguirreLCD/CodeTracker/README.md

 - [x] Create Table;
 - Create a model class: Session.cs;
 - [] Create CRUD Methods:

   - [] Create session;
   - [] Display sessions;

+    - PrintTable() method => connect to SQLite DB, execute a query, create a Table from Spectre.Console, reader Add table rows, Display table from Spectre.Console;

+    - GetResultsFromDatabase() method => create new List that use a model class: Sessions.cs, connect to SQLite DB, execute a query, use SQLiteDataReader to Add (store) rows into List (using ToString()), call ShowTable method to display table using Spectre.Console;

   - [] Update session;
   - [] Delete session;

 - [] Implement Lists;
 - [] Validation for user input;
 - [] Handle errors: